mui/material-ui/docs/data/material/migration/migrating-from-deprecated-apis/migrating-from-deprecated-apis.md

 ### Composed CSS classes

 The CSS classes that composed the `variant` and `color` prop values were removed.
-Here's how to migrate:

 Here's how to migrate: